dezeroku/serverless-scheduler/README.md

 ## Usage
 The manifests which are ready to be deployed on k8s (helm package) are stored in the `k8s/monitor-page` directory.
 Requires `postgres-operator` or `local-path-provisioner` to be installed on k8s and configured for the target namespace.

+You can run `helm package` in the `k8s/monitor-page` directory to create the package or get it from the "Actions" page from the specific commit.